What's the best way to organise cards?

 Once you’ve added lots of cards to a box you may want to organise them to make it easier to spot patterns or see connections that spark new ideas.

-There are three main ways to organise lots of cards, depending on how rigidly or loosely you want to categorise them:
+There are four main ways to organise lots of cards, depending on how rigidly or loosely you want to categorise them:

 If you’ve looking for a different perspective, or to find connections that aren’t as immediately obvious, you may want to look beyond just the box of cards you’re looking at.

-This is where linking cards can help.
-When you add a new link on the back of any card you can see all the other cards from across all your boxes that you’ve given the same link title to.
-You can add as many links as you like to a card – helping you make more unexpected connections.
+This is where tagging cards can help.
+When you add a new tag on the back of any card you can see all the other cards from across all your boxes that you’ve given the same tag to.
+You can add as many tags as you like to a card – helping you make more unexpected connections.
 Find out more here.

 Related help articles: